SammeJanderson/SammeJanderson/README.md

-### Hi there , I'm Sam I Just started programming.
+### Hi there , I'm Sam.

-- 🔭 I’m currently working on a [study application][supermemo] based on the Algorithm SM-15
+- 🔭 I’m currently working on a reverse search app for recipes
-- 🌱 I’m currently learning everything backend.
+- 🌱 I’m currently learning dinamic programming.
-- 👯 I’m looking to collaborate on anything fun.
 - ⚡ Fun fact: There are two types of people in the world: those who can extrapolate from incomplete data sets